Time Is Of The Essence: Financial Forecasting To Make Better Decisions

 If you process bills and payables when they come in, using the accrual method, you get a timely picture of your cost structure.
 You can compare people-hours to revenue, so the next time you bid on a project, you can target more accurately.
 Your finance team turns from being historians—poring over results from the past—into business partners helping shape the future.
 The quality of your financials increases and stakeholders get the evidence they are looking for confirm the company is well run.
 According to another survey of 930 CFOs, one of the hallmarks of high-achieving chief financial officers is their skill in forecasting, reporting and analytics.
 Their insights allow real-time course corrections throughout their companies.

-Through their work in cost and cash management, high-performing CFOs have in many cases saved their companies from obsolescence, says the 2013 study conducted by Longitude Research for companies Accenture and Oracle.
+Through their work in cost and cash management, high-performing CFOs have in many cases saved their companies from obsolescence, says a study conducted by Longitude Research for companies Accenture and Oracle.
 The study revealed that chief financial officers’ strategic influence in their companies has increased over the past three years.
 More than six in 10 CFOs responding to the study cited an increase in responsibility over setting and determining strategy.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.